Iamhere345/Fastr-Core/README.md

 # Fastr

-This repo is a work in progress. i am still importing some of the scripts over to github

 this file was written to teach you how to use fastr.

 I am not responsible for any harm or moderation action caused by commands that you make or commands that have been